 Byrdie: Are you into any at-home remedies?

 NR: I make my own salt sprays; they are actually really easy.
 I just use water and salt, and then sometimes I put like a teensy bit of oil—any kind of oil; even coconut oil—in it and shake it up.
 I make my own face scrubs too.
 I just use a grape seed oil and sea salt, and I put lavender or peppermint oil, just a few drops, and I mix it all together.
-I actually just Instagrammed a couple of cool recipes that I was messing around with the other day.
+I actually just Instagrammed a couple of cool recipes that I was messing around with.
 From the time I was a kid, I have really been into making stuff myself.